bitcoin-sv/arc/README.md

 * Sqlite3 (`sqlite` or `sqlite_memory` for in-memory)
 * Postgres (`postgres`)

-You can select the store to use by setting the `blocktx_dbMode` in the settings file or adding `blocktx_dbMode` as an environment variable.
+You can select the store to use by setting the `blocktx.db.mode` in the settings file or adding `blocktx.db.mode` as an environment variable.

 Please note that if you are running multiple instances of BlockTX for resilience, each BlockTx can be configured to use a shared database and in this case, Postgres is probably a sensible choice.